Here are a few things I do well…

 4. Arts and crafts

 I should carry this list everywhere I go to remind me of my shortcomings.
-I should pull this list out every time I find myself standing in front of the sliding glass doors of Michaels Arts and Crafts.
-I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘Do not sell this woman adhesives of any kind’.
-I should have my own feature on pinstrosity.com.
+And I should definitely pull this list out every time I find myself standing in front of the sliding glass doors of Michaels Arts and Crafts.
+And upon entering I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘Do not sell this woman adhesives of any kind’.

-I should not be allowed to attempt arts and crafts of any kind.
+I should not be allowed to attempt arts and crafts.

 There are other things I’m horrible at, like cooking and baking, but I’ve accepted my limitations in these areas.
 It’s just crafting….when it comes to crafting….for some reason I just can’t stop trying.
 This is important context for the following post which was mean to be a “how-to” on making your own unique and personalized grief journal.
 Instead, you will have to settle for a lesson ‘how-not-to’.